 Bustling streets, tons of creative energy and the promise of new opportunities – large cities have always drawn people like magnets.
-And while the world’s modern metropolises still lure with the promise of excitement and infinite possibility, they also represent one of the biggest challenges for sustainable development.
+The world’s modern metropolises still lure with the promise of excitement and infinite possibility.
+They also represent one of the biggest challenges for sustainable development.

 Gregor Mews is an urban planner and the founder of the Urban Synergies Group.
 After having studied urban planning and design in Berlin, he travelled the world to learn more about the human condition at different stages of urban development.

-Now based in Australia’s capital, Canberra, Gregor is working with local governments, non-government organisations, businesses and UN Habitat to create healthier, more connected and sustainable communities.
+Now bases in Australia, Gregor is working with local governments, non-government organisations, businesses and UN Habitat to create healthier, more connected and sustainable communities.
 In short, if you want to have a philosophical discussion about what the future of the city should look like, Gregor is your man!

 “We’re at a historical moment in time”, says Gregor about the urgency of the problem.
 “We have three years to turn the trend in global warming around until we enter the adaptation phase.“ However, to tackle this problem, it would require more than just installing solar panels on rooftops.